hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

         --diachromatic-digest-file <DIGEST_FILE_TEMPLATE>.txt
         --out-prefix <CUSTOM_DIGEST_FILE_PREFIX>

-This script is passed a file containing the coordinates of the digests that have actually been selected for enrichment.
+This script is passed a BED file containing the coordinates of the digests that have been selected for enrichment.
 Such information can be found, for example, in the supplementary material of the corresponding publication (see examples below).
 In addition, a digest file for the appropriate reference genome and restriction enzyme must be passed.
-You can export a digest file from GOPHER before creating a design or you can  take any existing digest file.
+You can export such a digest file from GOPHER or you can use an existing digest file.
-The script uses the file only as a template and the information related to enrichment will be completely rewritten.
+The script will only use the file as a template and the enrichment information will be completely overwritten.
-For convenience, we have added a template file to this repository that just need to be decompressed:
+For convenience, we've added a template digest file to this repository that just needs to be unzipped:

 .. code-block:: console